snowplow-archive/snowplow.github.com/_posts/2014-08-20-iglu-server-0.2.0-released.md

 <h4>Name-based requests</h4>

-Using the same approach you can get every version of every format of a schema:
+Using the same approach, you can get every version of every format of a schema:

 ```